Steve Hilton: Career

 In May 2015, Hilton joined the UK research institute Policy Exchange as a visiting scholar.

 He is the author of the Sunday Times bestseller More Human: Designing A World Where People Come First, published in May 2015.
-It advocates smaller, more human-scale organisations and is critical of large governmental and business, including factory farms and banks.
-With co-author Giles Gibbons, he wrote Good Business: Your World Needs You, published in 2002.
+It advocates smaller, more human-scale organisations and is critical of large government and business, including factory farms and banks.
+With Giles Gibbons, Hilton co-authored Good Business: Your World Needs You, published in 2002.

-He spent a year as a visiting fellow at Stanford University's Hoover Institution, has been a scholar at Stanford’s Freeman Spogli Institute for International Studies, and has taught at Stanford’s Hasso Plattner Institute of Design.
+He spent a year as a visiting fellow at Stanford University's Hoover Institution, has been a scholar at Stanford's Freeman Spogli Institute for International Studies, and has taught at Stanford's Hasso Plattner Institute of Design.

 In 2023, Hilton initiated Golden Together, a bipartisan research institute, with Lanhee Chen and Gloria Romero.
 The same year, he proposed a ballot initiative designed to reduce the housing shortage in California.
 The measure would prohibit private lawsuits related to the California Environmental Quality Act and cap impact fees paid by homebuilders and developers.
-The San Francisco Chronicle's Joe Garofoli termed the ballot initiative a "developer giveaway", noting that it would give developers two of their major desires, but also that it may help stabilize construction workforces and draw more attention to housing issues in California.
+The San Francisco Chronicle's Joe Garofoli termed the ballot initiative a "developer giveaway", noting that it would give developers two of their major desires, but also that it may help to stabilise construction workforces and draw more attention to housing issues in California.

 Fox News

-In November 2016, writing for Fox News, he announced his endorsement for Donald Trump over Hillary Clinton in the presidential election.
-Starting in 2017, Hilton presented the weekly show The Next Revolution on Fox News Channel.

-On June 1, 2023, Fox News announced that The Next Revolution would be ending its run as Hilton began “to focus on his new California non-partisan policy organization….”
+In November 2016, writing for Fox News, Hilton announced his endorsement for Donald Trump over Hillary Clinton in the 2016 presidential election.
+Starting in 2017, he presented the weekly show The Next Revolution on Fox News Channel.
+On 1 June 2023 Fox News announced that The Next Revolution would be ending its run as Hilton began "to focus on his new California non-partisan policy organization…."
 Hilton remains with the network as a contributor.

 COVID-19 pandemic

 In 2020, during the COVID-19 pandemic in the United States and soon after social distancing measures and lockdowns were implemented, Hilton recommended that President Donald Trump end the measures.
 Hilton criticised "our ruling class and their TV mouthpieces [for] whipping up fear over this virus".
-Hilton suggested that "the cure could be worse than the disease"; or more specifically that the long-term public health consequences resulting from the economic damage of a lockdown would be worse than the short-term public health consequences of the virus itself.
+Hilton suggested "the cure could be worse than the disease"; or more specifically that the long-term public health consequences resulting from the economic damage of a lockdown would be worse than the short-term public health consequences of the virus itself.
 Trump later appeared to mimic what Hilton said in one of his tweets.

-In January 2021, Hilton asserted that the Wuhan Institute of Virology was the most likely source of the COVID-19 virus and claimed that Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and chief medical advisor to the president, commissioned the work which resulted in the virus's development.
+In January 2021, Hilton asserted that the Wuhan Institute of Virology was the most likely source of the COVID-19 virus and claimed that Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and chief medical advisor to the president, commissioned the work that resulted in the virus's development.
 PolitiFact described Hilton's claims as "rely[ing] on a series of unsubstantiated allegations to spin a conspiracy theory about the virus being a lab creation".